 6. The South Island, New Zealand

 New Zealand has a reputation for being paradise on earth for adventure lovers and thrillseekers…and it absolutely is.
-While the North Island boasts tropical coastlines, mysterious forests, and a rich Maori culture, it’s the South Island that’s more dramatically beautiful.
+While the North Island boasts tropical coastlines, mysterious forests, and a rich Maori culture, the South Island is more dramatically beautiful.
 Home to the Southern Alps, temperate rainforests, bubbling geysers, and gleaming glaciers, it’s astonishingly diverse.

 Arguably the most spectacular region of the South Island is Fiordland, an area dominated by rugged snow-capped peaks, deep blue lakes, and ocean-flooded valleys.
 The best way to explore this pristine natural wonderland is on foot, and the three-day Routeburn Track is one of the most popular treks.
 Follow glacier-carved fjords, hike along steep ridges, and gaze up at wide-open skies.